siemdejong/sclicom/_sources/getting_started.rst.txt

     If ``False`` is returned, install Pytorch following its documentation.

 #.
-If the denoising tool is used, install the appropriate `cudatoolkit` version with conda and run
+If the denoising tool is used, install the appropriate ``cudatoolkit`` version with conda and run

     .. code-block::

         pip install -e .[denoise]

+    This installs TensorFlow and the official noise2void implementation.
+    If training on a GPU is desired, follow `the official TensorFlow docs <https://www.tensorflow.org/install/pip>`_.